Jiafan-Qian/typeahead-input/README.md

 # Typeahead Suggestion Input

 ## Description
 A small typeahead suggestion input for all American states and territories.
-The data file state.json is from https://gist.github.com/mshafrir/2646763.
+Get all the US States data from GraphQL server first, then find out the States containing the user input content by calling findSuggestions() function.

 ## Demo
 ![demo1](demo/demo1.png)